parnold22/usl_championship_data/README.md

 For smaller, in-season updates the fbref_in_season_updater.py file is setup to scrape matches and player-level data for any matches that have completed since the last time you scraped the data.
 This file combines both match-level and player-level into a singular script due to the limited number of pages that are needed for in-season updated

 After scraping, I created some models in dbt to transform the data into a more useable format and built some visualizations based on those models in Tableau.
-I plan to continue to manage/maintain this repo for upcming seasons and add visualizations along the way!
+I plan to continue to manage/maintain this repo for upcoming seasons and add visualizations along the way!

 Thanks for checking out my work!